Introduction from the Chief Executive Officer

 The group has its head office in the UK and an annual turnover in excess of £36m.

-Our business is organised into five business units: Moving Print Distribution (MPD), Delta Display Ltd, Lick Creative Ltd, Digital Viscom and Zone.
+Our business is organised into a few business units: Moving Print Distribution (MPD), Delta Display Ltd, Delta Creative (formerly Lick Creative Ltd and Zone) and Digital Viscom.

 Our Supply Chains